 5. Automatic dosing systems to extend evaporative media lifespan

-Automatic dosing systems that protect the evaporative media from scale deposit as well as for algae control are preventative measures to ensure cleanliness of the system.
+Automatic dosing systems that protect the evaporative media from scale deposit as well as for algae control assist the maintenance team with preventative measures to ensure cleanliness of the system.

 5.1.
 Scale control